-Overall the whole walnut diet reduced prostate cancer growth by 30 to 40 percent.
-According to another study on mice, the human equivalent of just two handfuls of walnuts a day cut breast cancer risk in half, and slowed tumor growth by 50 percent as well.1
+Overall, the whole walnut diet reduced prostate cancer growth by 30 to 40 percent.
+According to another study on mice, the human equivalent of just two handfuls of walnuts a day cut breast cancer risk in half, and slowed tumor growth by 50 percent as well.3

-Separate research showed that eating just one ounce of walnuts a day may decrease cardiovascular risk,4 and among those at high cardiovascular risk, increased frequency of nut consumption significantly lowers the risk of death.5
+Separate research showed that eating just one ounce of walnuts a day may decrease cardiovascular risk,6 and among those at high cardiovascular risk, increased frequency of nut consumption significantly lowers the risk of death.7

-Walnuts contain antioxidants that are so powerful at free-radical scavenging that researchers called them "remarkable,"7 and research has shown that walnut polyphenols may help prevent chemically-induced liver damage.8
+Walnuts contain antioxidants that are so powerful at free radical scavenging that researchers called them "remarkable,"9 and research has shown that walnut polyphenols may help prevent chemically-induced liver damage.10

 In another study, researchers found that nuts, especially walnuts, have potent antioxidant powers.
 Walnut polyphenols had the best efficacy among the nuts tested and also the highest lipoprotein-bound antioxidant activity.
-The researchers concluded:9
+The researchers concluded:11

 "Nuts are high in polyphenol antioxidants which by binding to lipoproteins would inhibit oxidative processes that lead to atherosclerosis in vivo.
 In human supplementation studies nuts have been shown to improve the lipid profile, increase endothelial function and reduce inflammation, all without causing weight gain."

-Adding healthful amounts of nuts such as walnuts to your diet can help you to maintain your ideal weight over time.
-In one review of 31 trials, those whose diets included extra nuts or nuts substituted for other foods lost about 1.4 extra pounds and half an inch from their waists.10 Eating walnuts is also associated with increased satiety after just three days.11
+4. Weight control — Adding walnuts to your diet can help you to maintain your ideal weight over time.
+In one review of 31 trials, those whose diets included extra nuts or nuts substituted for other foods lost about 1.4 extra pounds and half an inch from their waists.12 Eating walnuts is also associated with increased satiety after just three days.13

 5. Improved reproductive health in men — One of the lesser-known benefits of walnuts is their impact on male fertility.
-Among men who consume a Western-style diet, adding 75 grams (a bit over one-half cup) of walnuts daily significantly improved sperm quality, including vitality, motility, and morphology.12
+Among men who consume a Western-style diet, adding 75 grams (a bit over one-half cup) of walnuts daily significantly improved sperm quality, including vitality, motility, and morphology.14

-Walnuts contain a number of neuroprotective compounds, including vitamin E, folate, melatonin, omega-3 fats, and antioxidants.
-Research shows walnut consumption may support brain health, including increasing inferential reasoning in young adults.13
+6. Brain health — Walnuts contain a number of neuroprotective compounds, including vitamin E, folate, melatonin, omega-3 fats and antioxidants.
+Research shows walnut consumption may support brain health, including increasing inferential reasoning in young adults.15

-One study also found that consuming high-antioxidant foods like walnuts "can decrease the enhanced vulnerability to oxidative stress that occurs in aging," "increase health span," and also "enhance cognitive and motor function in aging."14
+One study also found that consuming high-antioxidant foods like walnuts "can decrease the enhanced vulnerability to oxidative stress that occurs in aging," "increase healthspan," and also "enhance cognitive and motor function in aging."16

-7. Diabetes — The beneficial dietary fat in walnuts has been shown to improve metabolic parameters in people with type 2 diabetes.
-Overweight adults with type 2 diabetes who ate one-quarter cup of walnuts daily had significant reductions in fasting insulin levels compared to those who did not, and the benefit was achieved in the first three months.15
+7. Diabetes — The beneficial dietary fat in walnuts has been shown to improve metabolic parameters in people with Type 2 diabetes.
+Overweight adults with Type 2 diabetes who ate one-quarter cup of walnuts daily had significant reductions in fasting insulin levels compared to those who did not, and the benefit was achieved in the first three months.17

 Why You Should Eat the Walnut Skin